 The Hope Brook Project is located on the southwest coast of the island of Newfoundland, in the province of Newfoundland and Labrador, Canada.
-It is comprised of a core holding of 993 contiguous exploration claims acquired through map staking and issued in 2003 and 2008.
-This main property covers 24,825 ha of surface area and measures approximately 32 km by 12 km in maximum east-west and north-south dimensions, respectively.
-Constituent claims are held under 7 separate licenses and the property is approximately centered on the past-producing Hope Brook gold mine, located at Latitude 47.738° north and Longitude 58.095° west.
-An additional 63 claims (1,575 ha) are held by us in the Peter Snout area, approximately 25 km northeast of the Hope Brook deposit and 10 claims (250 ha) in the Cross Gulch area, approximately 6 km north of the deposit.
-These were staked in late 2013 and early 2015, respectively, to cover areas of exploration potential defined through review of government assessment reporting records.
+It is comprised of a core holding of 1,003 contiguous exploration claims originally acquired through map staking and issued in 2003 and 2008.
+This main property covers 25,075 ha of surface area and measures approximately 32 km by 12 km in maximum east-west and north-south dimensions, respectively.
+Constituent claims are held under 5 separate mineral licenses and the property is approximately centered on the past-producing Hope Brook gold mine, located at Latitude 47.738° north and Longitude 58.095° west.
+An additional 63 claims (1,575 ha) are held by us in the Ironbound Hill (formerly "Peter Snout") area, approximately 25 km northeast of the Hope Brook deposit.
+These were staked in late 2013 to cover areas of exploration potential defined through review of government assessment reporting records.